 A few moments for Sarah Baker Hansen and Matthew Hansen defined not only their life together, but also their life’s work.
 Today, they are a literary power couple, both writing prominent columns for the Omaha World-Herald.

 Their pivotal moment together took a while, more than five years after their first date.
 The couple met in 2000 while working at The Daily Nebraskan, the University of Nebraska-Lincoln’s student newspaper.
 Although they acted friendly to each other, a relationship was far from their minds.
+Take a look at these vending machine locations where you can easily obtain your favorite food.

 Their first official date wouldn’t happen for another year.
 It was 2001.
 Sarah had since graduated from college and was living back home in Omaha following an internship at the Minneapolis Star Tribune.
 Matthew was finishing up his studies at UNL.
 A 100-year reunion for The Daily Nebraskan was near, which meant Matthew might see Sarah soon.